When market volatility creates opportunity

 - European equities: positioning for post-recession recovery with current attractive valuations

-At the beginning of the year, we stated that, as the global economy faced a mid-cycle adjustment, equity investors should prioritise quality, which we defined as companies with sound balance sheets that are capable of generating cash flows throughout the cycle.
+At the beginning of the year, we stated that, as the global economy faced a mid-cycle adjustment, equity investors should prioritize quality, which we defined as companies with sound balance sheets that are capable of generating cash flows throughout the cycle.
 That message is truer than ever.
 As consumers’ access to credit weighs on revenue growth and higher input costs squeeze margins, 2023 earnings may drift toward the lower end of the predicted range, compressing valuation multiples further.

 In our view, however, this is not an environment in which to avoid risk altogether.
 Rather, we believe investors with the appropriate risk tolerance should embrace volatility with the aim of identifying quality companies with attractive valuations.
 Given the powerful secular themes transforming the global economy, many companies have the potential to deliver solid earnings growth over the next several quarters.